Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Those were the stakes, after all.
 The Hunters were at a tipping point, the moment when they were either permanently ruined as a major galactic force, or the moment when they rebounded fiercer than ever and tempered by war...and with a new thirst for vengeance.
 Failure on Hell could result in whole worlds being scoured in a few years’ time.

-There would be many---his disgruntled election season allies and supporters chief among them---who would *scorch* him for this.
+There would be many - his disgruntled election season allies and supporters chief among them - who would *scorch* him for this.
 He’d run on a platform of peace, of pulling America’s beleaguered economy and grieving populace *out* of the war beyond the Sol Containment Field.
 To most people, alien life was a distant, abstract thing.
 The occasional Gaoian visitor on the news, an ESNN story here and there...Nothing concrete.
 Not part of their lives.
 Why should their children, spouses and parents be put in harm’s way when there were so many more *immediate* things to attend to here on this very real, very tangible, very troubled Earth?

 Instead of delivering on that platform, he had instead ordered American troops into an already-bloody battle that had, in one *instant,* become the greatest loss of life since the Vietnam War.